 Term-based metrics score on an event basis and do not count individual frames.
 A typical approach for calculating errors in term-based scoring is the Any-Overlap Method (OVLP) [30][31].
 TPs are counted when the hypothesis overlaps with reference annotation.
-FPs correspond to situations in which a hypothis does not overlap with the reference.
+FPs correspond to situations in which a hypothesis does not overlap with the reference.
 The metric ignores the duration of the term in the reference annotation.
 In Figure 2, we demonstrate two extreme cases for which the OVLP metric fails.
 In each case, 90% of the event is incorrectly scored.
 In example 1, the system does not detect approximately 9 seconds of a seizure event, while in example 2, the system incorrectly labels an additional 9 seconds of time as seizure.
 OVLP is considered a very permissive way of scoring, resulting in artificially high sensitivities.
 In Figure 2, the OVLP metric will score both examples as 100% TP.

 It is very difficult to compare the performance of various systems when only two values are reported (e.g. sensitivity and specificity) and when the prior probabilities vary significantly (in seizure detection, the a priori probability of a seizure is very low, which means assessment of background events dominate the error calculations).
 Often a more holistic view is preferred, such as a Receiver Operating Characteristic (ROC) [15] or a Detection Error Trade-off (DET) curve [16].
 An ROC curve displays the TP rate as a function of the FP rate while a DET curve displays the FN rate as a function of the FP rate.
 When a single metric is preferred, the area under an ROC curve (AUC) [32][33] is also an effective way of comparing the performance.
-A random guessing approach to classification will give an AUC of 0.5 while a perfect classifier will give an AUC of 1.0.
+A random guessing approach to classification, assuming equal priors for each class, will give an AUC of 0.5 while a perfect classifier will give an AUC of 1.0.

 The proper balance between sensitivity and FA rate is often application specific and has been studied extensively in a number of research communities.
 For example, evaluation of voice keyword search technology was carefully studied in the Spoken Term Detection (STD) evaluations conducted by NIST [23][24][34].
 These evaluations resulted in the introduction of a single metric, ATWV, to address concerns about tradeoffs for the different types of errors that occur in voice keyword search systems.
 Despite being popular in the voice processing community, ATWV has not been used in the bioengineering community.